 Women's Correctional Center Visiting Rules and Regulations

-- All visitors, 18 and above, are required to complete a Request to Visit Form and consent to a background check prior to arriving at the facility.
-This is a legal form and providing false information will be grounds for denying your entrance into the facility and suspending your visiting privileges for a specific period of time.
-The completed Request to Visit Form may be submitted online at the links above or printed out and presented to the Public Lobby Officer at the reception desk prior to a pre-approved visit.
+- All visitors, 18 and above, are required to complete an initial registration Visiting Form via on-line or in person as well as the Request to Visit Form before entering the Secure Perimeter.
+These are legal forms and providing false information will be grounds for denying your entrance into the facility and suspending your visiting privileges for a specific period of time.
+The completed Request to Visit Form shall be presented to the Public Lobby Officer at the reception desk.

 - Ex-offenders may not visit until the Central Review Board approves them.
 If anyone has been convicted and incarcerated within the past year and they are not immediate family, they may not visit.
 Immediate family members can visit once they are approved.

 - Any visitor, even one who has obtained prior permission to visit, may be denied entrance to the facility or told to terminate a visit and leave the premises due to safety and security concerns.

 - Visits will be denied if a visitor has taken a restraining order out on any inmate or an inmate has taken a restraining order out on the visitor.